turnben347/gvsu-cis350-TeamGraggleBruce/docs/proposal-template.md

 # Anticipated Problems

-Using GV network with smart lights - GV's network is very locked down so it may be diffcult to test and develop the project.
+- Using GV network with smart lights - GV's network is very locked down so it may be diffcult to test and develop the project.
+- Communication between app and light